Michael L. Radelet: Research and findings

 Radelet throughout his career has studied the impact that the death penalty has on the mind, and on society.
 In the midst of the ongoing debate on whether or not the death penalty is more deterrent than long-term imprisonment, Radelet's studies revealed findings that could alter the system.
-His works surveyed many, coming up with multiple conclusions regarding the issue, these results are displayed in his article 'Do Executions Lower Homicide Rates: The Views of Leading Criminologists.'
+His works surveyed many, coming up with multiple conclusions regarding the issue.
+These results are described in his article 'Do Executions Lower Homicide Rates: The Views of Leading Criminologists.'
 One of the main statistics projected in this article states that 88% of criminologists do not believe that capital punishment is an effective deterrent to homicide.
 Radelet's knowledge in Psychology and Criminology helped him produce his book "Facing the Death Penalty."
 This book portrays what Michael experienced while working with those who are facing the death penalty.
 It talks a lot about the benefits and inhumanities of the death penalty and how Radelet's experience may change people’s views.